 OpenFaith is a part of #HealthyDMU that incorporates faith and spirituality within our wellbeing and welfare services.
 OpenFaith encourages students of all faiths and no-faith to come together in celebrating diversity and universal humanitarian values.
-The initiative encourages campus cohesion by welcoming all students and staff of all faiths and no faith to access a variety of spiritual facilities including the prayer room, chaplaincy and breathing space.
+The initiative encourages campus cohesion by welcoming all students and staff of all faiths and no faith to access a variety of spiritual facilities.

 This DMU initiative is open to all regardless of belief and encourages staff and students to be able to explore spirituality, faith, religion and all belief systems in an open and accessible way.
 As part of #HealthyDMU all OpenFaith related activities focus on the health and wellbeing of students as well as supporting growth and personal development.

-Look out for our ongoing schedule of events taking place in the Breathing Space and the Sharing Space by searching "#HealthyDMU" on MyGateway.
+Look out for our ongoing schedule of events taking place by searching "#HealthyDMU" on MyGateway.

 Useful contacts and places of worship

 Leicester Cathedral: For urgent queries you can contact the Canon in Residence any time via 07399 523330.
 For updates please visit their website.
 Holy Cross Priory will remain in communication via the Holy Cross Leicester Facebook page.

 St Andrew’s Church, Jarrom Street, Leicester, LE2 7DH offers quiet space for DMU students and staff.
 Regular Services take place on Sundays (subject to change).
 Father Johannes is on site Monday from 9am-12pm.
 Call 0116 261 5373 for more information